 Table 1.
 Parameter description Parameter Description TraceId Enter a trace ID.
-Interface name Enter an operation name.
+Interface name Enter an API name.
 Fuzzy match is not supported.
 Client application name Enter the name of an application on the client.
 Server application name Enter the name of an application on the server.
 Time-consuming greater Specify a number of milliseconds to query calls that take longer than the specified number of milliseconds.
 Call type Select a call type.
 Abnormal call Set this parameter to true to search for all traces that contain abnormal calls.
-Only thread profiling snapshots are included.
-Set this parameter to true to search for all traces that contain thread profiling snapshots.
+Only thread profiling snapshots are included Set this parameter to true to search for all traces that contain thread profiling snapshots.
 Client IP Enter the IP address of an application that initiates the call.
 Server IP Enter the IP address of an application that is called.
 Business primary key Enter a business primary key to search for business events.
 Response code Enter a response code.

 - Application Name: the name of the application to which the trace belongs.

-- Log generation time: the time when the log was generated.
+- Log Generation Time: the time when the log was generated.